MelonKony/millmint/content/utopia/timeline.md

 author: Hobart Phillips
 ---
 {{<hint panel>}}
-This timeline is a useful reference for Atlantic history, but is not comprehensive or all-encompassing.
+This timeline is a useful curated reference of Atlantic history, but is not comprehensive.
+It is continuously evolving with this site.
 {{</hint>}}

 ## Pre-War Timeline